tymyrddin/purple/source/docs/audits/iec62443/survey.md

 3. Ownership clarity: Each asset needs a responsible operator or custodian.
 Ambiguity is a red flag.
 4. Boundary clarity: Devices that straddle the boundary of the system under consideration (dual-homed workstations, vendor remote access points, shared historians) are the ones most often missed by both the OT survey and the IT one.

-*Use this page as a checklist for post-work inspection: if it is missing, misaligned, or undocumented, it is something to fix before an auditor sees it.*
+*A workable post-work inspection rule: if it is missing, misaligned, or undocumented, it is something to fix before an auditor sees it.*

 Asset documentation is a model of the ICS environment at a point in time.